johnkramorbhz/Scripts/deployment/linux_setup/README.md

 To install NVIDIA drivers only, run `./ubuntu_setup.sh --nvidia--driver--only` as root or sudo.

+## Important notice
+If you want pintos binaries, you have to use 18.04 LTS instead of anything newer than 18.04 LTS that are supported right now, because Ubuntu dropped `i386` packages in 2019.

+So the `cse421.sh` will only work with Ubuntu 18.04 LTS(Bionic Beaver).

 ## What are these?
 `ubuntu_setup.sh` is the Ubuntu 18.04 install script, which is the first Ubuntu LTS distribution that I support.